• Skip to main content

 2. Place your hands next to your hips, fingers pointing forward, arms straight.

-3. Push your hands down into the floor and lift your butt.
+3. Push your hands down on the floor and lift your butt.

 4. Next, drive your hips forward and up as you pull with your hamstrings.